Marek-Chalabis/Production_simulator/README.md

 !!!
 If you want to see this project online please let me know(project is offline due to the limits on AWS)!!! https://productionsimulator.herokuapp.com/
+You can login as a superuser:
+USERNAME - admin
+PASSWORD - admin